 - Sharing consultations with emergency room personnel and referring clinicians

 - Teaching residents, medical students and other reading room visitors who rotate on MSK clinical services

 - Giving case-based and didactic presentations at a weekly resident conference

 Each fellow participates in evening and weekend call responsibilities, shared with and supervised by MSK staff.
 Fellows must spend one week in the Emergency Department on a night float rotation.

 Fellows are involved in a scholarly project that is to be completed, or nearly completed, by the end of the year.
 Dedicated academic time and workspace are provided for the project.

 Fellows may attend any departmental conference, clinical schedule permitting.
 An extensive digital MR and plain film teaching file is available for conference preparation.

 We support busy orthopedic surgery, trauma and rheumatology practices, as well as brisk inpatient and outpatient volumes.
 Our department has the latest CT, MR, fluoroscopy and ultrasound units.

-Images are interpreted in two readings rooms, one in the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania, and the other in the Orthopedic Clinic at Presbyterian Hospital.
+Images are interpreted in two readings rooms, one in the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania, and the other in the Musculoskeletal Center at Penn Medicine University City.
 Each reading room is equipped with ergonomic viewing stations, leading-edge PACS systems and digital voice recognition capabilities.
 Each workstation also has access to 3D processing software.
 For conferences and shared workflow, real-time connection between the two reading rooms is facilitated by universal work list function and video teleconferencing equipment.